dmwilsonkc/magic-mirror-voice-control-skill/README.md

 Voice commands to Mycroft to control a Magic Mirror using the MMM-Remote-Control module.

 ## Description
 This mycroft skill passes commands to a MagicMirror installed on a Raspberry Pi.
-It requires a working install of [MagicMirror](https://github.com/MichMich/MagicMirror) and the [MMM-Remote-Control module](https://github.com/Jopyth/MMM-Remote-Control) must be installed.
+It requires a working install of [MagicMirror](https://github.com/MichMich/MagicMirror) and the [MMM-Remote-Control module](https://github.com/Jopyth/MMM-Remote-Control) must be installed AND ACCESSIBLE ON YOUR LOCAL NETWORK.

-MYCROFT MUST BE INSTALLED AND WORKING ON THE SAME RASPBERRY PI.

 This skill requires MMM-Remote-Control be installed and working properly.

+You must configure the MagicMirror's config.js file to properly whitelist the ip address of your Mycroft.

 You can use this skill to hide or show modules, update the mirror or individual modules, refresh or restart the mirror, list installed modules, install modules by name (will still require you to configure the MagicMirror config.js by SSH or VNC), change pages of modules by either swipe commands